 Question 4: Who would benefit from MoP training?

 Answer: Those involved in a range of formal and informal portfolio management roles encompassing investment decision making, project and programme delivery, and benefits realisation.

 It is relevant to all those involved in the selection and delivery of business change initiatives including: members of Management Boards and Directors of Change; Senior Responsible Owners (SROs); portfolio, programme, project, business change and benefits managers; and business case writers and project appraisers.

 SPOCE Project Management Limited is a global leader in delivering best practice training for project programme and risk management.
-They offer a wide range of courses which can be tailored to suit any form of training need.
-For example, public courses e-Learning, blended learning and client workshops.
-SPOCE is the flagship training provider for PRINCE2® and MSP® and were APMGs first ever training provider.
+We offer a wide range of courses which can be tailored to suit any form of training need.
+For example, public courses e-Learning, blended learning, ONLIVE Virtual Classroom, On Demand Virtual Classroom and client workshops.
+SPOCE is the flagship training provider for PRINCE2® and MSP® and PRINCE2 Agile®.

 For more information

 Call: 01202 736373